nov314k/atlas/docs/atlas-rationale.md

 * To provide a way to systematically generate daily tasks lists;
 * To provide a way to measure one's performance.

+All of these aims are to be achieved as intuitively, directly, and simply as possible.

 <p align="center">
 <img src="../docs/images/1375061_width_x_height_226x250.png">
 </p>